DomWilliams0/name-needed/.planning/active.md

 * [X] unreserve interrupted society commands
 * [X] allow ci build failures on nightly
 * [ ] bug: possible to get stuck in inaccessible position after breaking society blocks again
-	* possible SosComponent to move to an actually accessible adjacent block?
+	* mark as in need of SoS to move to an actually accessible adjacent block?
 * [X] customisable nop activity
 * [ ] possible bug: they spend a lot of time between activities in Nop
 * [X] emit arrived event failure when prev target is aborted